• Skip to main content

 This homemade enchilada sauce recipe is easy, tastes fantastic, and is a million times better than store-bought.
 This enchilada sauce is packed with flavor and ready to give your enchiladas, stews, and soups an authentic Mexican flavor.

-Try the best enchilada sauce recipe on my black bean enchiladas, whole enchilada pie, or my beef enchilada casserole to get you started.
+Try the best enchilada sauce recipe on my whole enchilada pie, or my beef enchilada casserole to get you started.

 Contents